-- (a) The City Manager is responsible for creating, processing and distributing the agenda and agenda materials for City Council meetings. - (b) The Mayor or a councilmember may direct the City Manager in writing, using the attached form (Attachment "A"), to place an item on the next available agenda to introduce the topic to the City Council.
-Items must be submitted to the City Manager no later than two weeks prior to the City Council meeting, and must contain adequate detail of the request to allow for proper posting under the Open Meetings Act.
+- (a) The City Manager is responsible for creating, processing and distributing the agenda and agenda materials for City Council meetings. - (b) The Mayor or a councilmember may direct the City Manager in writing, using the attached form (Attachment "A"), to place an item on the next available work session agenda to introduce the topic to the City Council.
+Items must be submitted to the City Manager no later than noon on the Monday proceeding the week of the City Council work session meeting, and must contain adequate detail of the request to allow for proper posting under the Open Meetings Act.
 The City Council may discuss the item when presented, and if a majority of Council agrees that further discussion of the item is warranted, the item will be placed on a future agenda for more detailed discussion and staff work, if necessary.
 If Council does not agree that further discussion is warranted, the item may not be introduced again within six months unless either directed by a majority of the City Council to the City Manager during any scheduled regular or special meeting or work session, or directed by the Mayor and one Councilmember in writing to the City Manager.
 In all cases, at least one member of the City Council who is requesting that the item be renewed on an agenda shall have been on the prevailing side of the previous vote on the item.
 The Mayor or City Manager may also place an item on the agenda if they believe it is of general interest or necessary to carry out business. - (c) A majority of the City Council, during any scheduled regular or special meeting or work session, may direct the City Manager to place an item on a future agenda. - (d) Agenda items placed on the agenda by the Mayor or members of the City Council previously considered and whereby action was taken by the City Council may not be placed on a future agenda within six months of such action unless either directed by a majority of the City Council to the City Manager during any scheduled regular or special meeting or work session, or directed by the Mayor and one Councilmember in writing to the City Manager.
-In all cases, at least one member of the City Council who is requesting that the item be renewed on an agenda shall have been on the prevailing side of the previous vote on the item. - (e) In order to provide Councilmembers ample time to review items and submit questions in advance, the agenda and all supporting documentation shall be presented to the City Council on or before the Tuesday of the week before any regular meeting and at least 72 hours before any work session meeting or special meeting.
+In all cases, at least one member of the City Council who is requesting that the item be renewed on an agenda shall have been on the prevailing side of the previous vote on the item. - (e) In order to provide Councilmembers ample time to review items and submit questions in advance, the agenda and all supporting documentation shall be presented to the City Council on or before the Wednesday before the work session at which the agenda will be discussed.
 Any information not available at that time shall be sent to Councilmembers as a supplement as soon as possible before the meeting.
+Agendas and supporting documentation for regular meetings shall be presented to the City Council on or before the Friday before the meeting.